mariuspopovici/mycda.blog/about.md

 I'm a software engineer and triathlete living in South Florida, originally from Cluj-Napoca, Romania.
 I write code, swim, bike, run and then come here to write all about it.

-I created this site to document things that I learn and that I'm passionate about and share some of it with the world.
+I created this site to document things that I learn and that I'm passionate about and share some of them with the world.

 ### Frontdoor Brag Area

-3x Ironman Finisher (10:20 PB), multiple 70.3 distance finishes (4:34 PB), Team USA Triathlon athlete (Long Distance) and several seasons as USA Triathlon All American.
+3x Ironman Finisher (10:20 PB), multiple triathlon 70.3 distance finishes (4:34 PB), Team USA Triathlon athlete (Long Distance) and several seasons as USA Triathlon All American.

 ### Organizations